sdsc/sdsc-summer-institute-2022/2.5_data_management/SSH.md

 [Image Credit: OpenSSH | Wikipedia](https://en.wikipedia.org/wiki/OpenSSH)

 In general, password-based authentication is the default authentication mechanism used to establish trust and open an SSH connection between a client and server.
 This is true on Expanse.
-However, SSH supports a number of different authentication mechanisms
+However, SSH supports a number of different authentication mechanisms like [public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).

 Today, many systems also require two-factor authentication.